Noba1anc3/Noba1anc3.github.io/_posts/2020-07-13-Curriculum Vitae.md

 ④  Build audit queues, its interface displays query information and provides four kinds of audit operations: timeliness annotation, postpone, word-change and rejection;<br> Implement callback methods to write the audit results to Kafka, SQL, Redis and Tbase, and write to forward index through the offline data flow framework.<br>
 ⑤  Construct a Hive table for audit result and synchronize it to Clickhouse table, the historical audit data are recharged in a daily basis,<br>
 so that the number of online candidates will not be reduced due to the expiration of timeliness; <br>
-Based on the approved and rejected query, the analysis of its sudden increment and forward index fields is carried out to improve the mining effect;
+Based on the approved and rejected query, the analysis of its sudden increment and forward index fields is carried out to improve the mining effect; <br>
 Audit situation analysis dashboard is built based on VBA, which can comprehensively monitor into the audit situation, online available words account for 35%.<br>